 The EDC program provides assessments, consultation, and treatment, as well as individual and family education and support for children, youth and adults with anorexia nervosa, bulimia nervosa.

 Community Response Unit (CRU)

 CRU acts as an entry point for Mental Health and Addiction programs, agencies and supports by facilitating referral and access to services.
-CRU provides brief assessments, short term supportive counseling and crisis intervention, in a variety of environments to meet the needs of the clients.
+CRU provides brief assessments, short term supportive counselling and crisis intervention, in a variety of environments to meet the needs of the clients.

 Community Acute Stabilization Team (CAST)

 CAST provides integrated Mental Health and Addiction services to adults 19 years of age and older presenting with a variety of Mental Health and Addiction diagnoses.
 These include Mood Disorders, Personality Disorders, Concurrent Substance Related Disorders, Bi-Polar Disorders, Grief, Adjustment Disorders, Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD) and Post-Partum Depression.
 Services are provided to individuals who exhibit psychiatric symptoms of sufficient severity to bring about significant impairment in their ability to function day to day.